Picking the right niche isn’t just about what you want.

 You don’t need an original idea, and it doesn’t have to be perfect, but you do need to start.

 Once you do, you’ll notice fears and excuses pop up.
-Keep going anyway, and like Dejan, remember to take small steps to build momentum.
+Keep going anyway, and like Dejan, remember to take tiny steps to build momentum.